 Surprisingly, one of my highlights was after an hour wandering through an Abbey, an underground boat ride in Seegrotte, a former mine complex that was flooded after World War Two and turned into Europe’s largest underground lake.
 It was touristy, not gonna lie, but it was fascinating.
 About an hours drive into the Mayerling Woods (where the Viennese families spend their weekends) the completely man-made mine complex had a surprising beauty.
 (We were assured that, no, nothing lives in the water except tourist cameras dropped overboard.)

 Emerging back into the city, I collected my poorly husband and after a snack or two we slipped into the grand foyer of the Vienna Opera House.
-Taking in a tour (more to follow on the Opera House, don’t worry) and a dinner of cake and bellinis at Hotel Sacher, we retired to the hotel spa for a bit of relaxation.
+Taking in a tour and a dinner of cake and bellinis at Hotel Sacher, we retired to the hotel spa for a bit of relaxation.

 Our second day began on the train, as we sped over to Bratislava (Slovakia) for a windswept half day of history.
 Only 60kms from Vienna, the two closest capital cities in Europe couldn’t be more different.
 We took in a walking tour around the historic city centre, sipped some hot chocolate so good it should be illegal, hustled up the UFO bridge tower for panoramic views then made our way back for an evening of schnitzel and beer steins.
 (Writing this makes it feel so hurried, but it wasn’t, not really).